Egyptian Goddess Mut – Origin Story, Family, Symbol, & Importance

 Mut’s name in ancient Egypt means “mother”.
 In both the Middle Kingdom (c.
 2040 – c.
 1640 B.C.E) and the New Kingdom (c.
 1552 – c.
 1070 B.C.E), it was commonly held that she was the spouse of Amun (the creator god and patron god of Egyptian pharaohs).

 As a primordial deity, Mut was also associated with the primordial waters of Nu (an oceanic abyss).
 In some ancient Egyptian texts, everything that is in the world emerged from that watery mass of chaos kind courtesy of Mut.
 What this means is that Mut had no mother or father.

 Upon her emergence from Nu (Nun), Mut proceeded to give birth to the first gods of the world.
 It is for this reason she is sometimes known as She Who Gives Birth or Mother of the Gods.
 Other accounts state that she did not give birth to any children; rather, she adopted two gods – Khonsu (the god of the moon) and Menthu (the god of war).

-According to some account, Mut is believed to have emerged from the Nile River.
+According to some accounts, Mut is believed to have emerged from the Nile River.
 The sun god Ra was sometimes seen as her father.
 And if that were the case, the likes of Bastet, Hathor and Sekhmet would be her siblings.
 This would also mean that her epithet, Eye of Ra, is not misplaced.
 She picked up this epithet after the god Amun merged with Ra.